Sanjay Kapoor (EastEnders): Development

+In 1998, EastEnders acquired a new executive producer, Matthew Robinson.
+Robinson was dubbed "the axeman" in the British press, after a large proportion of the EastEnders cast either quit, or were culled, shortly after Robinson's introduction.
+It was reported that Robinson hoped the changes would attract more viewers and "spice up [the soap's fictional setting of] Walford".
+Among the departing characters were long-running Asian family the Kapoors, including Sanjay, Gita and Neelam Kapoor.
+As they were the only Asian characters in the show, EastEnders received criticism for axing them from black and Asian MPs, including Oona King, MP for East End constituency Bethnal Green and Dr Ashok Kumar.

 Storylines

 Sanjay is first seen in Albert Square in February 1993 as a friend of market inspector Richard Cole (Ian Reddington), who comes to persuade him to bend the rules and give him a pitch in the market for his clothing stall.
 Richard gives him Rachel Kominski (Jacquetta May)'s permanent pitch, much to her dismay.
 Sanjay, a Hindu, is married to Gita Kapoor (Shobu Kapoor) and at the time of his arrival she is heavily pregnant with their first child, which is due in March 1993.
 They had been living separately since the failure of their previous business, and Sanjay needs to find them a home.
 However, he gambles away their flat-deposit money, so they have to lodge with Richard until Sanjay (via more gambling) manages to get some money together and put down a deposit on flat number 43B Albert Square, the very day Gita gives birth to their daughter Sharmilla (Priya Bilkhu).
 Soon after, Sanjay gets into trouble with trading standards for selling fake designer labels on his clothing stall.
 Gita despairs over Sanjay's moneymaking schemes as they all end disastrously.

 Sanjay doesn't get along with Meena McKenzie (Sudha Bhuchar), Gita's bossy, snooty, domineering sister, who has always looked down on Sanjay.
 So he isn't pleased when she arrives on their doorstep in July, announcing her intention to stay.
 She immediately causes friction between Sanjay and Gita with her constant criticisms and Sanjay soon kicks her out.
 But Meena is a constant visitor to the Square, always spying on Sanjay and keeping Gita informed of his exploits.
 Gita is suffering from severe post-natal depression and she and Sanjay have regular shouting matches, which only drives Sanjay away.
 Gita decides she needs a break, so in December she leaves Sharmilla with Sanjay and visits relatives.
 Sanjay is hopeless at child care and immediately summons Meena and invites her to stay and help out.